jacob-8/kitbook/packages/kitbook/src/docs/7-visual-regression-testing.md

         env:
           CI: true
           # PLAYWRIGHT_BASE_URL is set above already, otherwise it would need set here
-        continue-on-error: true # expect an error when components change
+        continue-on-error: true # 👈 you expect an error when components change and this is ok, this does mean however that if you have a clear bill of health saying the no snapshots changed when they should have, you know there's a bug in your app keeping your tests from running, until there is a better process you will need to verify your logs

       - uses: jwalton/gh-find-current-pr@v1
         id: findPr